-Waterfalls – a cross platform work comprising of an exhibition, coffee table book and specially designed app, is a curated artist response to our natural environment.
+Waterfalls – a cross platform work comprising of a coffee table book and specially designed app – is a curated artist response to our natural environment.

 Artist have always sought inspiration from the natural environment, and perhaps never more so than during the Romantic era.
-Against the backdrop of the Industrial Revolution when ‘unspoiled’ nature was deemed under threat of extinction and when humanity seemed small and insignificant against the raging rivers, waterfalls and violent storms, the pastoral, sublime, and picturesque came to the fore.
+Against the backdrop of the Industrial Revolution when ‘unspoiled’ nature was deemed under threat, and when humanity seemed small and insignificant against the raging rivers, waterfalls and violent storms, the pastoral, sublime, and picturesque came to the fore.

 ‘The space the magnitude of mountains and waterfalls.
 I live in the eye, and my imagination, surpassed, is at rest.
 I shall learn poetry here’.